Andrew-Jones657/andrew-jones657.github.io/Site_Selection.md

 <figcaption> Figure 7.
 Current Fire Service in Warren County</figcaption>
 </figure> <br>

 <p> After the workflow for the site selection analysis is completed, the final candidate sites are presented in Figure 8 below.
 The candidate land parcels are weighed using an unclassified color scheme, with darker blue sites being considered more desirable.
-The highest-scoring candidate sites are located in suburban areas north of Bowling Green along Highway 526 and Highway 957.
+The highest-scoring candidate sites are in suburban areas north of Bowling Green along Highway 526 and Highway 957.
 The second highest-weighted cluster of candidate sites is found south of Bowling Green in newly developed suburban areas.
 Establishing a new professional fire station in either of these clusters would greatly improve the current fire service; therefore, it is deemed best to select one site north of Bowling Green and one site south of Bowling Green.
 The two best sites are highlighted with an orange boundary and are situated alongside Mt.
 Olivet Rd to the north and Hounds Run to the south.
-While many other candidate sites were identified, they did not weigh as highly as the two aforementioned clusters, primarily due to lower populations. </p> <br>
+Other candidate sites were identified, though smaller populations in these sites mean they did not score as high as they Mt.
+Olivet and Hounds Run sites. </p> <br>

 <figure>
 <img class="myImages" src="https://i.imgur.com/mPZVjOY.jpeg" alt="Candidate Sites for New Fire Stations in Warren County" style="width:100%;max-width:625px">